A survey of the monotonicity and non-contradiction of consensus methods and supertree methods

 \subsection{Basic phylogenetic concepts}

 In the following, let $X$ be a finite set, typically a set of \emph{taxa} or \emph{species}, but for simplicity, we may also assume without loss of generality that, whenever $|X|=n$, we have $X=\{1,\ldots,n\}$.
-Recall that a phylogenetic $X$-tree $T$ is a connected acyclic graph whose leaves are bijectively labelled by the elements of $X$.
+A phylogenetic $X$-tree $T$ is a connected acyclic graph whose leaves are bijectively labelled by the elements of $X$.
 If there is one distinguished node $\rho$ referred to as the \emph{root} of the tree, then $T$ is called \emph{rooted}; otherwise $T$ is called \emph{unrooted}.
+Trees are often denoted in the (non-unique) \emph{Newick format} (cf. \cite{newick}), which uses nested brackets in such a way that two closely related species are grouped closely together, cf. Figure \ref{fig:all4taxontrees}.
+Typically, the uppermost level of the nesting is supposed to refer to the root if $T$ is rooted.
+Possible Newick formats for several unrooted trees can be found in the caption of Figure \ref{fig:all4taxontrees}.
+The rooted trees from Figure \ref{AdamsAho} can be denoted in the Newick format as follows: $(((1,2),3),(4,(5,6)))$ denotes $T_1$, $(((1,5),4),(3,(2,6)))$ denotes $T_2$, and $((2,3),1,6,(4,5))$ denotes $T_3$.

 Let $RP(X)$ and $UP(X)$ denote the set of rooted and unrooted phylogenetic trees on $X$, respectively.
-Then, a \textit{profile} of trees is an ordered tuple $(T_1,...,T_k)$ of trees such that $T_1,...,T_k \in RP(X)$ or $T_1,...,T_k \in UP(X)$ (that is, the trees in a profile must all be rooted or all be unrooted, and they must all refer to the same taxon set $X$).
+Then, a \emph{profile} of trees is an ordered tuple $(T_1,...,T_k)$ of trees such that $T_1,...,T_k \in RP(X)$ or $T_1,...,T_k \in UP(X)$ (that is, the trees in a profile must all be rooted or all be unrooted, and they must all refer to the same taxon set $X$).